SkyeFry/bw-sdet-project/.swm/test-documentation.liabgean.sw.md

 ---

-This is initialized the different types of browsers
+This is initializing the different types of browsers along with other nifty things

 ```java
     protected void initializeBrowser(String browserName, boolean isHeadless) {